 This was definitely an eye opening show, for those not familiar with Roger's photographic work it is both fascinating and at times disturbing.
 As well as Roger's photography the exhibit includes 3 video presentions, including the award winning Die Antwoord video he directed for "I fink u freeky".

-The highlight not to be missed is the “Theater of Darkness” an immersive tour in the dungeons of this old psychiatric hospital.
-A work in progress by the photographer, I really don’t know how to describe it, except that it was fascinating and kind of creepy and you should really check it out.
+The highlight was the "Theater of Darkness" an immersive tour in the dungeons of this old psychiatric hospital.
+A work in progress by the photographer, I really don't know how to describe it, except that it was fascinating and kind of creepy.
 The tour is free but booking is essential through the SCA website.

 Did you have a good new years eve?
 Generally I’m not a fan of anything big, and judging by social media I’m not the only one.
 I saw that a study thinks it’s because we are disappointed when our expectations aren’t met.
 For me it’s just that I’m not always in the mood but the killer is getting home if you go anywhere (I’m in Sydney – we do a good new years but public transport, not so much).
 That said I actually had a really good time.
 It helps to not set expectations!
 We just had a few drinks in Surry Hills then came home to watch the fireworks from the Erko rail bridge then bed, glorious bed and to wake up in 2016!